MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

     - Any of regions in **[this list](https://learn.microsoft.com/azure/foundry/openai/how-to/responses#region-availability)**{:target="_blank"}
     - A unique name for your Azure AI Search resource

-1. Wait for the script to deploy Azure AI Search and create the index you will use in this exercise.
+1. Wait for the script to deploy Azure AI Search and create the index you'll use in this exercise.
 1. When the script has finished, close the cloud shell pane and in the Azure portal home page, select **Resource groups**.
 Then open the resource group you specified and verify that it contains an Azure AI Search resource with the name you specified.

 ## Create an AI agent